 Vegan Egg Substitutes For Baking

 New to baking without eggs?
 This vegan egg replacement guide will help get you on your way!
-I’ve compiled a short list of my favourite egg substitutes for baking, along with some top tips and tricks for great results every time.
+I’ve compiled a short list of my favourite egg substitutes for baking, including how to make a chia seed egg and more handy tips.

 Baking without eggs is no easy feat, especially if you’re a beginner.